garden-rs/garden/doc/src/commands.md

 by the garden's "test" command.

 Commands are executed in a shell and shell expressions can be used in commands.
-Each command runs under `["sh", "-c", "<command>"]` with the resolved environment from the corresponding garden, group, or tree.
+Each command runs under `["zsh", "-e", "-c", "<command>"]` by default with the resolved environment from the corresponding garden, group, or tree.

+The `garden.shell` configuration value defaults to `zsh` but can be set to any shell that accepts `-e` and `-c '<command>` options (for example `bash`).

+Multi-line and multi-statement command strings will stop executing as soon as the first non-zero exit code is encountered due to the use of the `-e` shell option.
+Use the `-n | --no-errexit` option to inhibit the use of the `-e` errexit option.

+The `--no-errexit` option causes commands with multiple statements to run to completion even when a non-zero exit code is encountered.
+This is akin to a regular shell script.

+You can also opt-out of the `errexit` behavior on a per-command basis by adding `set +e` as the first line of a multi-line command.

 Additional command-line `<arguments>` specified after a double-dash (`--`) end-of-options marker are forwarded to each command.